General outlier detection for univariate datasets

 #> 1 (1.85%) NAs removed for parameter Sepal.Width.

-Obtaining quality controlled dataset using loess method or data labelling
+4 Obtaining quality controlled dataset using loess method or data labeling

 setosa_qc_loess <- extract_clean_data(refdata = setosadf,